IBM-Cloud/architecture-icons/README.md

 <p>

 IBM stencils / shapes can be of any of the following formats
-- Groups (previously referred to as boxes): they either represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed, or deployedTo relationships, in which one application, service or component is deployed on top of another.
-For example, a virtual server instance is `deployedOn` a zone and `deployedTo` a resource group.
+- Groups (container groups with solid border): represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
+For example, a virtual server instance is `deployedOn` a subnet.
+- Zones (non-container groups with dashed border): represent a deployedTo relationship in which one application, service or component is deployed on top of another.
+For example, a virtual server instance is `deployedTo` a resource group.
-- Nodes: are meant to represent standalone components or devices.
+- Nodes (square shapes): are meant to represent standalone components or devices.
-- Actors: represent roles, functions or attributes played by human users, devices and other entities that interact with any of the above.
+- Actors (round shapes): represent roles, functions or attributes played by human users, devices and other entities that interact with any of the above.

 </p>
 </details>